waittim/waittim.github.io/_posts/2019-10-15-coverage-probability.md

 # Step 6: Future works
 **How to change the simulation to learn more about the operating characteristics of the chosen method for constructing the 95% confidence interval.**

-I think I will choose to use bigger distribution to test the process, likes set the *N* as 5000 or 10000.
-And I could calculate the other quantile of the distributions to find out is there any different.
-After that, maybe I will use other distribution but not standard normal distribution, such as gamma or beta distribution.
+I think I will choose to use bigger distribution to test the process, likes set the N as 5000 or 10000.
+And I could calculate the other quantile of the distributions to find out is there any difference.
+After that, maybe I will use other distribution but not a standard normal distribution, such as gamma or beta distribution.